 Trans fats are created in a process called hydrogenation, where liquid oils are infused with air to make a solid oil.
 Hydrogenated oils increase packaged foods’ shelf life and stability.
 Research shows that heart health worsens when fats are substituted for processed carbohydrates and sugar.

 Consuming too many saturated and trans fats increases your low-density lipoprotein (LDL), known as “bad” cholesterol.
-High LDL levels may make your high blood pressure worse and may eventually lead to the development of coronary heart disease.
+High LDL levels may make your high blood pressure worse and could eventually lead to the development of coronary heart disease.
 To reduce these risks, don’t increase your sugar intake.
 Also replace animal, saturated, and trans fats with plant fats, such as:

 Small to moderate amounts of alcohol may lower your blood pressure, but drinking too much alcohol can increase your blood pressure.
-Drinking too much may also increase your risk for many cancers, even for people who only drink occasionally.
+Drinking too much may also increase your risk for many cancers, even for people who drink only occasionally.

 According to the Mayo Clinic, having more than three drinks in one sitting can cause a temporary spike in blood pressure.
 Repeated drinking can lead to long-term blood pressure problems.